 What is kokedama?

-- Clay rich soil – The perfect case is using akadama soil, but since it tends to be expensive you can just make your own soil mix.
+Akadama soil if you can afford it, but since it tends to be expensive you can just make your own soil mix.
 Use a 7 parts clay to 3 part peat moss ratio.

 - Spray bottle

-– Put the soil mix in the basin and add a bit of water.
-Stir and mold the soil until you can form it into a ball that keeps it’s shape.
-If it doesn’t – Add a bit more water.
+Put the soil mix in the basin and add a bit of water.
+Stir and mould the soil until you can form it into a ball that keeps its shape.
+If it doesn’t – аdd a bit more water.
 It’s important to get the moisture just right to keep the ball from falling apart.
 Press it firmly into your hands.
-If you are feeling creative you can mold it into a different shape too.
+If you are feeling creative you can mould it into a different shape too.

-– This part is a bit tricky.
-Break the ball of soil into two halves.
+Break the ball of soil into two halves (this is a bit tricky).
 If the mixture has the right amount of water, this shouldn’t cause the sphere to fall apart.
 Place the plant’s root on one half and close them with the other.
 Reshape the ball as needed.

-– It’s time for the moss.
-This is easiest if you are using sheet moss, but with a bit of care every type should work.
-Encase the ball with it and then wrap twine around to secure it.
+Encase the ball with the moss and then wrap twine around to secure it.
 As the moss grows it will attach itself to the soil, but you could still keep the twine for an artistic effect.

 Best Plants for Kokedama

 Moss does not tolerate direct sunlight.
 When exposed to it for prolonged periods of time it will yellow out and eventually die.
 This is why your kokedama must be placed in a spot with limited sunlight.